 - Entry requirements

 All applicants need to either be: (a) qualified optometrists; or (b) UK registered healthcare professionals currently working in a glaucoma clinic and who have experience of Goldmann applanation tonometry and optic disc assessment with indirect biomicroscopy.
 Candidates must be regularly engaged in using both of these skills in day-to-day clinical practice in order to be likely to meet the standard required for the practical component of this course

 You can apply for one of our CPD units by completing our online application form .
 See the Advice to applicants section for details of the supporting documents we require with your form.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Improve your understanding and knowledge of treatment of glaucoma (accredited by the College of Optometrists), macular degeneration and retinal vascular disease.
+- Improve your understanding and knowledge of treatment of glaucoma (accredited by the College of Optometrists).

 - Hear from academic and clinically qualified staff at the University and Manchester Royal Eye Hospital.

 - Go on to complete our MSc in Investigative Ophthalmology and Vision Sciences if you wish.